jetsonhacks/logitech-f710-module/README.md

 # logitech-f710-module
 Support for Logitech F710 game controller on NVIDIA Jetson Xavier NX and Jetson AGX Xavier Developer Kits.

-Installs hid-logitech module with F710 game controller.
+Installs hid-logitech module with F710 game controller enabled.
 The module uses the local name 4.9.201-tegra which is the default image local name.

-Additionally provides outline script to generate module.
+The repository also provides an outline script to generate the module from the kernel sources.

 ### install-module
-To install the hid-logitech.ko module:
+To install the provided hid-logitech.ko module:
 ```
 $ ./install-module.sh
 ```